 9. Arrive by boat

-The most spectacular arrival in Portofino is definitely by boat, because it allows you to admire the coast from a distance and enjoy the beautiful scenery of blue sea and green hills with the small village in the middle.
+The most spectacular arrival in Portofino is definitely by boat because it allows you to admire the coast from a distance and enjoy the beautiful scenery of the blue sea and green hills with the small village in the middle.
 There are many ferries crossing the Gulf daily and connecting Portofino to Genova, but also to the other resorts along the coast.
-For more information: http://traghettiportofino.it/en/
+For more information click here.

 10. Enjoy some hiking